 First things first, be sure that your contractor is licensed to work within the City & County of Denver and pulling appropriate permits for your projects.

 Obtaining 2-3 quotes is recommended when it comes to installing solar panels.
 Installers will provide free estimates, and having multiple quotes gives you the power to understand your options and make the best decision for your home.

 Permit process for a residential solar system or solar hot water heater (single-family and duplex homes).

-The City and County of Denver has partnered with Solar United Neighbors of Colorado to launch the Denver Solar Co-op.
-Solar United Neighbors brings homeowners together into a group, or co-op.
-They provide unbiased, installer-neutral support through each stage of the process of going solar.
+The City and County of Denver partnered with Solar United Neighbors of Colorado to launch the Denver Solar Co-op.
+Solar United Neighbors provides unbiased, installer-neutral support through each stage of the process of going solar.
 Their experienced team ensures you understand how solar works, how it can be financed, and how it can be installed on your home.

 Co-ops take advantage of the group’s bulk-purchasing power to get discounted pricing and a quality installation.
 Co-op volunteers choose an installer on behalf of the entire group through an open and competitive bidding process.
 The selected installer provides everyone in the group with a personalized proposal for their consideration.